YOU ARE EXPLORING

 Medical school graduates from an institution outside of the U.S. must have the following credentials in order to interview for a residency program position at IU School of Medicine:

-- Graduation from medical school within the last four years
+- Graduation from medical school within the last five years

-- S. clinical experience preferred (Note, observerships do not meet this requirement.)
+- United States clinical experience preferred (Note, observerships do not meet this requirement.)

 - Satisfactory completion of the USMLE Step I (or comparable test), with specific requirements set by the program